MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/configuring-systems-for-high-accuracy.md

 ### System Configuration

 Reaching high accuracy targets requires system configuration.
 There are a variety of ways to perform this configuration, including directly in the registry or through group policy.
-More information for each of these settings can be found in the Windows Time Service Technical Reference – [Windows Time Service Tools](Windows-Time-Service-Tools-and-Settings.md#windows-time-service-tools).
+More information for each of these settings can be found in the Windows Time Service Technical Reference ï¿½ [Windows Time Service Tools](Windows-Time-Service-Tools-and-Settings.md#windows-time-service-tools).

 #### Windows Time service Startup Type